kubernetes/kubernetes/docs/proposals/apparmor.md

 ## Overview

-An AppArmor profile can be specified for either a pod or container through the Kubernetes API with a pod annotation.
+An AppArmor profile can be specified for a container through the Kubernetes API with a pod annotation.
 If a profile is specified, the Kubelet will verify that the node meets the required [prerequisites](#prerequisites) (e.g. the profile is already configured on the node) before starting the container, and will not run the container if the profile cannot be applied.
 If the requirements are met, the container runtime will configure the appropriate options to apply the profile.
 Profile